-Except for the creation of a security (either mortgage or fiduciary transfer in guarantee) over real property in an amount exceeding 30 times the highest minimum wage in Brazil (i.e., currently R\$ 45,440 and equivalent to USD 8,000 approximately) that must be executed by the parties before a Notary Public in Brazil, other security documents can be entered into by means of private instruments signed by the parties.
+Except for a mortgage deed that must be executed by the parties before a Notary Public in Brazil, other security documents can be entered into by means of private instruments signed by the parties.
 In all events the security documents must be legalized and registered, as explained in 7 and 8 below.